 He was founding co-editor in chief of the journal Molecular Autism.
 He is a National Institute of Health Research (NIHR) Senior Investigator.
-He is the Principal Investigator (PI) of the Wellcome Trust funded award investigating the genetics of autism, in collaboration with the Sanger Centre, and is PI of the SFARI funded award investigating the prenatal biology of sex differences in autism.
-He also leads other projects investigating vulnerability in autistic people, including in the criminal justice system, employment, and suicidality.
+He is the Principal Investigator (PI) of the Wellcome Trust funded award investigating the health of autistic people and is PI of the SFARI funded award investigating the prenatal biology of sex differences in autism.
+He also leads other projects investigating vulnerability in autistic people, including in the criminal justice system and suicidality.
 He has supervised 45 PhD students, many of whom are professors around the globe.